rubbiaa/FASER/README.md

  - run numbers are taken from the official FASER conventions

-    200025 flux from pion decay (i.e. basically numu) 200026 flux from kaon decay (i.e. mainly numu and nue) 200035 flux from charm decay (i.e. numu, nue and some nutau)
+    200025 flux from pion decay (i.e. basically numu)

+    200026 flux from kaon decay (i.e. mainly numu and nue)

+    200035 flux from charm decay (i.e. numu, nue and some nutau)

+# Instructions for Reading ROOT Files using PyROOT

+Please check the directory `Python_io`